rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 M350 X16 Y16 Z16 I1 ; Microstepping with interpolation
 M350 E32 I0 ; Microstepping without interpolation
 M92 X100.00 Y100.00 Z400.00 E280.00 ; Steps per mm
-*Before shifting over to duet, run an M503 in Marlin and save the output for reference.*
+*!Before shifting over to duet, run an M503 in Marlin and save the output for reference.*

 2) Stallguard sensitivity.
 As I'm using 0.9 X/Y stepper you most likely need to adjust your stallguard sensitivity.
 Look for the "M915" gcode.